Your basket (0 items) | view basket

 Or in the author’s own words: ‘Over the past decades I have lived and worked in the Middle East, coming to a greater understanding not only of Judaism, but also the other Abrahamic religions.
 As I approach my ninth decade of life I am aware of the need to share with my descendants the wisdom, texts and lessons handed down by our ancestors of all religions.
 The poems in this collection reflect this aim and necessity.’

-As the title suggest Stone.
+As the title suggests Stone.
 Bread.
-Salt. combines seriousness with playfulness, saying goodbye is contrasted with new beginnings.
+Salt. combines seriousness with playfulness, and saying goodbye is contrasted with new beginnings.
 In the opening poem, Three Score and Ten, the author takes a serious look at his life whereas in Life-Course Department Store he measures out a life in department store goods.